facebook••facebook••youtube••contact••index••home

 compatible icon Compatibility

 The 220EX was discontinued in 2009, so does it work with newer cameras?
 Yes, it works fine with any EOS DSLR model using E-TTL or E-TTL II flash metering, basically all EOS DSLRs and mirrorless cameras.
-During last two decades, I used the 220EX on a 5D, 5D MKII, 6D, 6D MK II, 7D, 10D, 20D, 40D, 50D, 60D, 70D, 80D, 90D, R and R7 and it was plug 'n play for all basic flash operations.
+During last two decades, I used the 220EX on a 5D, 5D MKII, 6D, 6D MK II, 7D, 10D, 20D, 40D, 50D, 60D, 70D, 80D, 90D, R and R7 and it was plug 'n play for basic flash operations.

 Advanced features like second-curtain sync and FE Lock (flash exposure lock), flash exposure compensation are accessed via camera controls and/or the flash menu.
 Incompatible features are grayed out.
 For example, the EOS 6D flash menu shows FEC, second curtain sync, E-TTL II and Averaging flash metering, sync speed in Av mode and enable/disable flash firing.
 However, flash bracketing, power ratios, and wireless options are absent.
 On the EOS R7 flash menu, options I've never seen before were included: face and ambient priority flash metering, and setting a range of shutter speeds in different flash modes.